mertcan-yukselsin/Hybrid-Time-Series-Modeling/README.md

 In Hybrid-Modeling.html file, tutorial codes are given accordingly.
 In that file, Unemployment Rate Data is used.

-In hybrid-approach.pdf file, a paper is written so that the method is examined in detail.
+In hybrid-approach.pdf file, a paper is written so that the method is shared more in detail.